-To support the growing mission of the Special Forces at Joint Expeditionary Base Little Creek-Fort Story, RS&H provided multi-discipline design services for various facilities for the Naval Special Warfare Center Advanced Training Command.
+To support the growing mission of the Special Forces at Joint Expeditionary Base Little Creek-Fort Story, RS&H provided multi-discipline design services for various facilities at the Naval Special Warfare Center Advanced Training Command.

 This project comprises two new buildings at two separate locations: a 15,000-square-foot, single-story Dive Instruction/Foreign Language Program Facility (DIFL) at Joint Expeditionary Base Little Creek and a 25,000-square-foot, multi-story Applied Instruction Facility (AIF) at Fort Story.
-Additionally, the project renovates two, 21,194-square-foot buildings at Fort Story.
-The facilities support a variety of functions, including applied instruction, dive operations, secure operations storage area, operational gear storage, and administrative areas.
+Additionally, the project renovated two 21,194-square-foot buildings at Fort Story.
+The facilities support various functions, including applied instruction, dive operations, secure operations storage area, operational gear storage, and administrative areas.

 Adding to the project’s complexity was that it encompassed both new construction and renovation of the two existing buildings at different sites.
 The two new construction buildings presented a unique challenge for electrical utilities, requiring the design team to account for each electrical design requirement and design appropriate electrical systems to fit each building at separate locations.
 To complete all projects on schedule, the design team developed highly detailed phasing plans linked to construction activities, which included coordination with multiple stakeholders such as Naval Facilities Engineering Systems Command (NAVFAC), Special Operations Command, Virginia Natural Gas, and Dominion Energy.